-Currently, RCP Users are not automatically propagated to all multiviewers.
+RCP Users are not automatically propagated to all multiviewers.
 Before a user can log on to a room associated with a cluster system, the corresponding RCP user configuration must be manually replicated on all member multiviewers across the cluster.
+See Managing RCP Users, on page 336.